 The Research Excellence Framework (REF) is the UK’s system for assessing the quality of research in UK higher education institutions.
-It is run by the four funding bodies in the UK.
+As a successor to the Research Assessment Exercise (RAE), it first took place in 2014, with submission to the most recent REF exercise being completed by HEIs in 2021.

 Committed to equality